Sadeq Amani: Life and career

 Born in 1930 in Tehran, Iran, Amani was an Iranian Shia Muslim who worked in the local market and was a student of theology.
-He was a Mujtahid (a person accepted as an original authority in Islamic law) and was known as a teacher of ethics.
+He was a Mujtahid (a person accepted as an original authority in Islamic law in finding a solution to a legal question) and was known as a teacher of ethics.

 In his youth, Amani joined the group of Fada'iyan-e Islam.
 He had a political tendency towards Navvab Safavi and Kashani.
 He was a founder and active member of the group Shi'ayan.